The weekly list of free educational events and resources for the association community

 Good reads for the association community

 Association newsletter course.
-Association Academy’s Association Newsletter Success Certificate Course covers how to publish a newsletter people will read—from design choices that keep them opening it to the technical side of landing in members’ inboxes.
-The six live classes are taught by Chris Gloede, CAE.
+The Association Newsletter Success Certificate Course from Association Academy covers how to publish a newsletter people will read—from design choices that keep them opening it to the technical side of landing in members’ inboxes.
+Chris Gloede, CAE, teaches the six live classes.
 Enrollment is $599, but readers can save $50 with the referral code BRAINFOOD.

 Snacks